sujal2604/Walmart_data_analysis/README.md

 Analyzing peak sales periods and customer buying patterns.
 Profit margin analysis by branch and category.
 Documentation: Keep clear notes of each query's objective, approach, and results.

-Project Publishing and Documentation -

-Documentation: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.
-Project Publishing: Publish the completed project on GitHub or any other version control platform, including: